21trishajana/FakeNewsDetector/README.md

 ```powershell
 streamlit run app.py
 ```
-This will open the app automatically in your default web browser (typically at `http://localhost:8501`).
+This will open the app automatically in default web browser (typically at `http://localhost:8501`).

 ---